mghazalde/trillo-Automation/README.md

 8. Moving back the first card by drag and drop.

 # Notes
-- Total testcases : 25
+- Total testcases : 25.
 - Before API test : all the created boards will be deleted.
 - Allure screenshots will be stored in \allure-results folder (will be created after first run).
-- If Allure report doesn't start, please run \generate_allure_report.bat
+- If Allure report doesn't start, please run \generate_allure_report.bat.
-- Screenshots of the report and maven run is stored in \screenshots
+- Screenshots of the report and maven run is stored in \screenshots.
 - Video recording of the execution is stored in \video  (video recording is disabled in \src\main\resources\properties\VisualValidations.properties) require vlc codec to run.
-- Test running (browser/headless execution/remote execution..etc) can be configued using the properties files in \src\main\resources\properties\
+- Test running (browser/headless execution/remote execution..etc) can be configued using the properties files in \src\main\resources\properties\.